 Expats have flooded to the area, creating what is Seminyak today to provide you with boutique shopping, mouthwatering restaurants, fabulous bars and fist-pumping clubs.
 Seminyak has a scene all on its own that’s distinct from the rest of the island.

 Seminyak is well-known as being a luxury base for many holiday-makers but all are welcome to enjoy the golden sand beaches, rolling waves, trendy hot spots and delicious food.
-Stop by here and you’ll find more than a few things to do in Seminyak that you’ll love.
+Stop by here during your Bali holiday and you’ll find more than a few things to do in Seminyak that you’ll love.